idia640/presentations/week03/PITCHME.md

 ## Next Week

 - First journal entry - sense & perception
+- Go back and look at your case study idea and seek to narrow in on a specific population where the idea of ethnographic research is feasible
+- Look at labs 4a & 4b

 Note:

-Next week we'll talk about narrowing your user group in more detail.
+Next week we'll talk about narrowing your user population in more detail.
 And we'll also talk about what an interaction design case study for this class means.

 For your journal entry: